Gregwar/mjlab_cartpole/README.md

 ### Termination & truncation

 A termination is issued when $|\theta| > 30 \space deg$ and a timeout happens after 10s.

+## References

+* This is inspired by the [Creating a New Task](https://github.com/mujocolab/mjlab/blob/main/docs/create_new_task.md) markdown from mjlab